 - Employees who work less than 1000 hours a year.

 - Union employees.

 If you have full-time employees age 21 or older (other than your spouse) or part-time employees who work more than 1,000 hours a year, you will have to include them in any plan you set up.
 You can get around this by employing independent contractors.

 Once you have a Solo 401k, you’ll be able to invest in anything from real estate to cryptocurrency and more!
 Are you interested in learning more about Solo 401k’s?
-Call Royal Legal Solutions now at (512) 757–3994 to schedule your free no obligation consultation today!
+Call Royal Legal Solutions now at (512) 757–3994 to schedule your personal retirement consultation today!